Advancing Holy Family University

 Nazareth Family Foundation

 The Nazareth Family Foundation awarded a grant of $46,000 to help address food insecurity among Holy Family students.
-The grant will be administered by the Office of Mission and Diversity and will be used to create a food pantry to provide free food to students in need.
+The grant will be administered by the Office of Mission Integration and will be used to create a food pantry to provide free food to students in need.

 Holy Family was also awarded a grant of $10,000 from the Nazareth Family Foundation to provide English as a Second Language instruction to newly-arrived Ukrainians who have settled in Northeast Philadelphia.